 Lupus causes a wide range of symptoms that can be very different from person to person.
 It is called the disease of 1000 faces as it can happen 1000 different ways in 1000 different people.

 Symptoms can come and go and can range in severity from mild to severe.
-Lupus is a tricky disease to diagnose because it can mimic the symptoms of other illnesses, and because of how symptoms can unpredictably change.
+Lupus is a tricky disease to diagnose because it can mimic the symptoms of other illnesses, and because of how its symptoms can change unpredictably.

 The reason that the immune system attacks the body’s tissues in Lupus is not well understood.
 Experts believe that a wide number of factors including the environment and genetic factors may involved.